 use collaboration and special education to reduce students’ stress

-If you only register for one workshop, make it this one!
-Math ACT provides real results in the areas of student progress and achievement, as well as post-secondary readiness.
+We provide real results in the areas of student progress and achievement.
 This material is aligned with the TEA Accountability System.

 Adapting Grade Appropriate Literature for Students with Significant Support Needs